Caroline Bergvall is a mesmerising performer

 Serge Lasvignes, Centre Pompidou Paris

-Award-winning poet, writer, sound artist and performer Caroline Bergvall has an interdisciplinary practice, working across artforms, media and languages all over the world.
-Her works include books, performances, sound installations and print.
+Award-winning poet, writer, sound artist and performer Caroline Bergvall has an interdisciplinary practice, working across artforms, media and languages.
+Her works include books, performances, sound installations, audio-text, collaborative events as well as conversations and interviews.

-The recipient of many international commissions, Caroline is a noted exponent of writing and performance methods adapted to contemporary audiovisual and contextual situations, as well as multilingual identities and translocal exchange.
+The recipient of many international commissions, Caroline Bergvall is a noted exponent of writing and performance methods adapted to contemporary audiovisual, contextual situations, as well as multilingual, cross-cultural and queer identities .

-Recent notable awards include being awarded a Cholmondeley Award for her poetic production (UK, 2017); the first recipient of the art literary prize Prix Littéraire Bernard Heidsieck-Centre Pompidou (Paris, 2017); awarded a Bogliasco Fellowship, Italy (2019) and was a Kelly Writers House Fellow (Philadelphia, 2022).
+Notable awards include a Cholmondeley Award for her poetic production (UK, 2017); the first recipient of the art literary prize Prix Littéraire Bernard Heidsieck-Centre Pompidou (Paris, 2017).
+Most recent fellowship, Kelly Writers House Fellow (Philadelphia, 2022).
 Currently a Global Professorial Fellow, Queen Mary University of London.

 Photo credit: Thierry Bal